SlyRemarks/docs/README.md

 ![N.American Electricity Supply - Measuring whole-house power](files/EINA210423/N_America_Fig_6-CTs.webp)

-Figure 6.
-North American Domestic Electricity Supply - Measuring whole-house power.
-Note the different c.t. orientation for the emonTx4 compared to the emonTx V2 & V3.
+*Figure 6.
+North American domestic electricity supply - measuring whole-house power.
+Note the different c.t. orientation for the emonTx4 compared to the emonTx V2 & V3.*

 In Fig 6, assume for simplicity the loads are all purely resistive.
 (If they are not, which will almost certainly be the case in practice, the same principle applies but the maths is a little more